Skip to main content

 2. Understand the accusation.
 If you are accused of an academic violation be sure you carefully read the accusation, so you know what is being challenged.

 3. Understand the process.
 Academics do not specialize in writing rules and laws so most university conduct and academic codes are hard to understand.
 Sometimes the people applying them do not even fully understand them.
-Here is where having a college student defense attorney assist you can be critical.
+Here is where having a college student defense attorney with a proven track record of defending students against these allegations on your side can be critical.

 GATHER